kalaksi/docker-tftpd/README.md

 - [GitHub repository](https://github.com/kalaksi/docker-tftpd)

 ### What is this container for?
 This container runs a TFTP server with a prepopulated ```/tftpboot``` directory with necessary files and configuration for PXE booting.
+Also compatible with U-Boot and Raspberry Pi 4.

 ### Why use this container?
 **Simply put, this container has been written with simplicity and security in mind.**